halfdecadehangover/halfdecadehangover/README.md

 My favorite fandoms are:
 My own OCs duh, Solarballs, CountryHumans, Guts and Blackpowder, Roblox, and Many more

-If you want to know more just ask
+If you want to know more just ask.

 ![](https://komarev.com/ghpvc/?username=halfdecadehangover)